apache/flink-web/faq.md

 - In the field "Xplugin", put the path "/home/<user-name>/.m2/repository/org/scalamacros/paradise_2.10.4/2.0.1/paradise_2.10.4-2.0.1.jar"
 - NOTE: You have to build Flink with Maven on the command line first, to make sure the plugin is downloaded.

 ### My program does not compute the correct result.
-Why are my custom key types
-are not grouped/joined correctly?
+Why are my custom key types not grouped/joined correctly?

 Keys must correctly implement the methods `java.lang.Object#hashCode()`, `java.lang.Object#equals(Object o)`, and `java.util.Comparable#compareTo(...)`.